 You can request that you former spouse submit to an Independent Medical Evaluation (IME).
 Once completed, you can then have it reviewed by a licensed vocational counselor who will make suggestions as to what type of employment is available for your former spouse.

->

-> The assets your former spouse receives are considered and often used to argue for an order to limit or deny spousal support.
+The assets your former spouse receives are considered and often used to argue for an order to limit or deny support.

->

-> You can request a reduction in spousal support based on the support your former spouse is receiving from their live-in friend.
+You can request a reduction in support based on the support your former spouse is receiving from their live-in friend.

 Q: What happens to support payments when my former spouse remarries?

 Your obligation to pay support ends upon your former spouse’s remarriage.